shibathethinker/ChimeraCRM/README.md

 In an Offline mode, the CRM is used by other standard CRMs where one organization keeps all its details by itself.
  In an Online mode, the CRM can be used like a marketplace.
 In this mode, the organization hosting the CRM can invite other organizations to join the CRM.
 Multiple partner organizations can use this system as their single CRM "bus".
 In this mode the CRM can be used for - 1 Tendering 2 Short listing Vendors 3 Finalizing Vendors 4 Issuing Purchase Order 5 Issuing Sales Order 6 Invoicing 7 Defect tracking

  To start using this project, replicate the project on your desktop.
+ If you find issue replcating this project, try to download the source and open using Visual studio.
+ This code was created in VS 2010,so there might be some issue opening it in higer version of VS.

  The main user -interface related components of the project is in the Online Folder.
 This folder has a C# solution file which should open in Visual studio.
 In this solution (Online), there are references to other components used in this project - BackendObjects, ActionLibrary and CustomExceptions.
  Backendobject is the database interaction layer whose only job is to to talk to the underlying database.
 Actionlibrary implments some custom classes/functions to be used across the entire project.
 Customexception is what its name signifies, custome exception classes.
  To create the database model, use the database snapshot I have created in the DBBackups folder.
 This snaphost can be directly restored into a SQL server instance.
 While restoring use the database name as 'BEOBJ'.
 You can ofcourse, change the database connection settings in the Web.Config file present in the Online solution.